1. Our terms

 4.12.
 Security.
 Before sending us funds, you must reconfirm our bank details by telephoning the number on our website and speaking either with your primary contact or our cashiers.
 We will not change our bank details.
 If you receive any correspondence suggesting that our bank or contact details have changed or raising any concerns in this respect, you should take no action save contacting your primary contact at Keystone.
 We reserve the right not to make any transfers without adequate proof that the transfer is properly authorised, lawful and correct.
 Usually we require you to confirm your instructions both in writing and by telephone.

 4.13.
-Interest.
+Interest on client account.
 We apply the relevant interest rate to funds held in our client account as per our client account interest policy (available on request).

 4.14.
 Bank default.
 Money paid into our client account is held at our bank on trust for you.
 If our bank becomes insolvent or does not carry out our instructions, we are not liable for any loss or damage caused to you.
 All UK regulated Accounts in Banks or Building Societies are covered by the Government-backed Financial Services Compensation Scheme (FSCS).
 The level of protection under FSCS is currently £85,000.00 per person per financial institution.
 We deposit client funds with Bank of Ireland (UK) PLC which is regulated by the Financial Conduct Authority and is a participant in the FSCS.
 Contact the FSCS (www.fscs.org.uk) if you require any further information about this scheme.